Infouktour3/project02x/README.md

 the visitor can decide when to start to play and when restart a game again.

 Returning Visitor Goals
-Returning Visitor wants to find a good game to be entertained something that keep their attention and excitment which in turn the site is made to enjoy the user.
+Returning Visitor wants to find a good game to be entertained something that keep their attention and excitment high which in turn the site is made to enjoy the user.
-Returning Visitor like to see something simple and understand the game at the first glance, they do not want to be bored to understand how waork the game otherwise they will give up, and it helps the visitor to return again.
+Returning Visitor like to see something simple and understand the game at the first glance, they do not want to be bored on understanding how work the game otherwise they will give up, and it helps the visitor to return again.

 Frequent User Goals
 The user want something fun and colourful with some images that help to get to know the game without reading long information.